-C. Time Limit for Completing the Degree & Definition of Satisfactory Academic Progress
+Time Limit for Completing the Degree

-1. Timetable.
 The time limit for completion of degree requirements begins with the date of matriculation and is specifically detailed in the student's letter of admission.
 Students entering the program are given 6 consecutive semesters to complete the program requirements.
-An extension of time limit may be granted for circumstances beyond the student's control.
+An extension of the time limit may be granted for circumstances beyond the student's control.
 Requests for time extensions must be made in writing and approved by the student's dissertation committee and the director of the Medical Sciences Program.
-The director will forward the request to the Office of Graduate studies.
+The director will forward the request to the Graduate College.

-2. Submission of Required University Forms.
-To initiate the process for degree conferral, candidates must submit an "Application for Advanced Degree" to the Office of Graduate Studies.
-The application deadlines are February 15 for Spring candidates, January 15 for Winter candidates, May 15 for Summer candidates, and September 15 for Fall candidates.
+Submission of Required University Forms

+To initiate the process for degree conferral, candidates must submit an "Application for Advanced Degree" to the Graduate College.
+The application deadlines are February 15 for Spring candidates, March 15 for Summer candidates, September 15 for Fall candidates, and December 15 for Winter candidates.
 The application must be signed by the program director and department chair.
-There is an application fee of for doctoral degree candidates that is published by the university.
+There is an application fee for master's degree candidates that is published by the university.
 Payment is required when the application is submitted.

-Upon completion of the audit, the Office of Graduate Studies notifies students in writing when they have met all degree requirements.
+Upon completion of the audit, the Graduate College notifies students in writing when they have met all degree requirements.